JONSASSE/432-2018/quizzes/quiz1/README.md

 # Quiz 1

-This is the page where you will find some supplemental materials for Quiz 1, as well as the link to complete the Quiz, when the time comes.
+This is the page where you will find some supplemental materials for Quiz 1.

+The [link to complete the Quiz is here](https://goo.gl/forms/eeckOVxyggvWYAN12).
+It will go live shortly after class 14 concludes.

 ## Data Sets (you will likely need to download and analyze all of these)